hecko-yes/hecko.my.to/style-guide/index.md

 ## pedantry

-- i use `one` instead of generic `you` because it makes more sense to me
+- i use `one` instead of generic `you` because it makes more sense to me (though i'm having trouble getting used to doing it and end up writing `you` first before changing it)
 - when marking for possession, i add `'s` even after words that already end in `s` (e.g. [`tails's tools`](https://www.youtube.com/watch?v=v15HWmwxuZo)), unless they're plural

 ## leftism